atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 - What would be an idiomatic way to handle dynamic styles without needing additional AST traversal?
 The main problem is you need to get ahold of a `style` prop.
 One obvious answer is don't support it.

-### Keyframes

-Keyframes would operate very similarly to how `css` function would.
-I've opted not to flesh it out right now but let me know if you'd want it and I can.

 ## Drawbacks

 - More runtime bundle would be added to the React package